There are 135 million people in the EU who have a disability—and that number will only grow as the population ages.

 - telephony services and related equipment

-- access to audio-visual media services such as television broadcast and related consumer equipment
+- access to audio-visual media services such as television broadcasts and related consumer equipment

 - banking services